wagtail/wagtail/docs/advanced_topics/documents/storing_and_serving.md

 Wagtail allows you to specify the permitted file extensions for document uploads using the [WAGTAILDOCS_EXTENSIONS](wagtaildocs_extensions) setting.

-It also validates the extensions using Django's [FileExtensionValidator](https://docs.djangoproject.com/en/stable/ref/validators/#fileextensionvalidator).
+It also validates the extensions using Django's {class}`~django.core.validators.FileExtensionValidator`.
 For example:

 ```python
 WAGTAILDOCS_EXTENSIONS = ['pdf', 'docx']